 Before we dive into the detailed poinsettia care instructions, it’s important to understand a few key things about where to grow them in order to be as successful as possible.

-Even though they are sold mainly as holiday gift plants, poinsettias are actually tender perennials that are hardy in zones 11 or higher.
+Even though they are grown mainly as holiday gift plants, poinsettias are actually tender perennials that are hardy in zones 10 or higher.

 Though they can grow indoors all year round, they will benefit from being outside during the summer.
-If you want to move yours outdoors, then wait until it is consistently above 60F in the spring.
+If you want to move yours out, wait until it is consistently above 60°F in the spring.

-Despite the differences in appearance, all varieties of poinsettias have the same basic needs.
-That is great news, since it makes caring for them much easier!
+Despite the differences in appearance, all varieties of poinsettias have the same basic care needs.
+That is great news, since it makes growing them much easier.

 Watering

-Probably the biggest mistake people make with poinsettia care (and the most common cause of poinsettia plant death) is overwatering.
-They do not like a lot of water.
+Probably the biggest mistake people make with poinsettia care (and the most common cause of their death) is overwatering.
+They do not like a lot of it.

-Poinsettias need consistent water, but their roots cannot tolerate saturated soil.
-So, it is very important that you always check the soil before adding more water.
+They need consistent moisture, but their roots cannot tolerate being saturated.
+So, it is very important to always check to make sure they need it before adding more.

-Be sure to let any excess drain completely from the pot, and never leave it sitting in water.
-If you struggle with getting it right, then I recommend buying an inexpensive soil moisture gauge to help you out.
+Be sure to let any excess drain completely from the pot, and never leave it soaking.
+If you struggle with getting it right, I recommend you buy an inexpensive moisture gauge to help you out.

 Humidity

-Place your poinsettia on a pebble tray filled with water (never let the pot sit in the water though), or run a humidifier next to it.
-I don’t recommend misting the leaves, because it can cause disease or mildew problems, and ugly leaf spots.
+Place it on a pebble tray, or run a humidifier next to it.
+I don’t recommend misting the leaves, because it can cause disease or mildew problems, as well as ugly spots.

-In general, poinsettias grow best in bright, filtered, or indirect sunlight.
-Place them near a south facing window where they will receive filtered light, or directly in an east or west facing window.
+In general, poinsettias grow best in bright, indirect sunlight.
+Place them near a south-facing window where they will receive filtered light, or directly in an east or west facing exposure.

-If you notice your poinsettia is starting to grow leggy or reaching towards the light, then move it to a brighter location or add a grow light.
+If you notice it’s starting to grow leggy or reaching towards the window, then move it to a brighter location or add a grow light.

-On the other hand, if the leaves are turning white or crispy brown, or the plant is drooping, then it may be getting too much sun, or it’s too hot.
+On the other hand, if the leaves are turning white or crispy brown, or the plant is drooping, then it may be getting too much sun.
 In this case, move it to a shadier spot.

 Soil Requirements

 They aren’t picky about the quality of soil, so you don’t need to buy anything fancy.
-However, since overwatering is a big problem for poinsettias, you should always grow them in a fast-draining soil mix.
+However, you should always grow them in a fast-draining mix.

 You certainly could use a standard potting mix if you prefer.
 Just add some perlite, coarse sand, or pumice into the mix to help improve drainage.